-Students should use caution as they walk through the fi e lane to get to and from Portables 1-4 classes.
-There is active traffic on his lane throughout the day, and students need to be alert at all times for safety.
+Students should use caution as they walk through the fire lane to get to and from Portables 1-4 classes.
+There is active traffic on this lane throughout the day, and students need to be alert at all times for safety.